 Now we created those sample weights then we’ll create our sampler and this is going to be our

 WeightedRandomSampler where we’ll send in the sample weights and the num sample which is going to equal the length of our data set.
 We can also specify replacement equals True or False.
 If we set it to false then we’ll only see that example once when we iterate through our entire dataset.

 When we’re dealing with an imbalanced dataset and we’re using Oversampling then we always want to use replacement equal True.

-By default, the WeightedRandomSampler will use replacement=True.
-In which case, the samples that would be in a batch would not necessarily be unique.
+replacement=True.
+In this case, the samples that would be in a batch would not necessarily be unique.

 Now that we’ve created our loader so our loader is just going to be a data loader of that dataset.
 What’s different is that we specify a sampler and in this case, our sampler is just going to equal WeightedRandomSampler.

 The for loop should loop through all your train samples with each batch containing approx the same amount of zeros and ones.

 It is essential to ensure your datasets share approximately the same ratio of examples from each class so that you can achieve consistent predictive performance scores.
 Some classification algorithms are also extremely sensitive to the class ratio of the data that they are trained on.